MAD9137/f2024/docs/modules/week6/more-table-view-cells.md

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_04.png)

-Select the new class to be a Subclass of UITableViewCell.
+Select the new class to be a Subclass of **UITableViewCell**.
 Give it a name and save it in your project folder.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_05.png)